jguillaume/xivo-doc/source/administration/phonebook.rst

 --------------------

-The *Match reverse directories* field in :menuselection:`Services --> CTI Server --> Directories --> Definitions` should contains the fields that are used by the reverse lookup.
+The *Match reverse directories* field in :menuselection:`Services --> CTI Server --> Directories --> Definitions` should contains the fields that are used by the reverse lookup for search or display.
 The list is comma separated and each field that appears in this list must also appear in the *Value* column of the *Mapped Fields* section, or the reverse lookup won't work.

+Note that if you search with a global variable, exemple: search, but telephone numbers are returned in specific variables, exemple: mobile and tel, you will also need to create/mapp these specific variables in the *Value* column.

 Example::